symbol/symbol-docs/source/concepts/harvesting.rst

 Delegated harvesting
 ********************

-Delegated harvesting allows using the importance score of an account to create new blocks and receive rewards without having to run a node locally.
+Delegated harvesting allows using the :term:`importance score <Importance Score>` of an account to create new blocks and receive rewards without having to run a node locally.

 An eligible account can delegate its importance score to a brand new **proxy account** The private key of the proxy account can be shared securely with any node that is running local harvesting that delegated harvesting connections.